talzag/notes/readme.md

 2. Install the project's dependencies with ``php composer.phar install`` or ``composer install``.
 If you don't already have composer installed, get it here: https://getcomposer.org/download/

+Sometimes installing Laravel is a problem because it requires php-mcrypt and for some reason that doesn't work.
+Google the problem as it comes up, but often Homebrew can fix it: brew install mcrypt php56-mcrypt

-3. Create your local MySQL database, and run the migrations with ``php artisan migrate``.
+3. Create your local MySQL database (use MAMP's PHPMyAdmin if you want a shortcut).
+Make sure the database name, username, and password match the information in app/config/database.php in the "mysql" section

+4. Run the migrations with ``php artisan migrate``.

 4. Rename the `.env.example` file to `.env` and modify or uncomment whichever configuration settings you would like to dynamically control.

-5. Start a local server with ``php artisan serve`` and get developing!
+5. Start a local server with ``php artisan serve`` or set your MAMP server to serve from the "public" folder and get developing!